crisetime/CalculateClientSecurityHash/README.md

-1.To run this project you need to first Create account in the https://acme-test.uipath.com
+1.To run this project first you need an account in ACME website, To Create account Go to the https://acme-test.uipath.com If you have an account already u can skip first step

 2.Open the https://platform.uipath.com and Login